Brainicism/bgutil-ytdlp-pot-provider/README.md

 A proof-of-origin token (POT) provider to be used alongside [coletdjnz's POT plugin framework](https://github.com/coletdjnz/yt-dlp-get-pot).
 We use [LuanRT's Botguard interfacing library](https://github.com/LuanRT/BgUtils) to generate the token.

 This is used to bypass the 'Sign in to confirm you're not a bot' message when invoking yt-dlp from an IP address flagged by YouTube.
-See _[What is a PO Token?](https://github.com/yt-dlp/yt-dlp/wiki/Extractors#po-token-guide)_ for more details.
+See _[PO Token Guide](https://github.com/yt-dlp/yt-dlp/wiki/PO-Token-Guide)_ for more details.

 The provider comes in two parts: